 There's a reason why so many people consider Avatar: The Last Airbender to be not only one of the best animated TV series of all time, but one of the best TV series ever made, period.

 The three seasons of Avatar: The Last Airbender are filled with amazing episodes.
-Truthfully, it’s hard to find an episode that’s not amazing.
-The fact that this show addresses serious (and sometimes dark) topics sets it apart from all other children’s shows.
+And even the "low points" of the series aren't bad—it's hard to find even a single episode that's not amazing.

 10. "The Library"

 Even though "The Library" is a major turning point in the show's plot, it's one of the most underrated episodes in the series.

 After traveling to a library deep in the desert, Aang, Katara, and Sokka finally uncover the Fire Nation's biggest weakness: the solar eclipse.
 However, this information doesn't come without a price.